You’re here because you want to start email tracking, and you need to know the best email tracker for the job. Right?

 I’m going to show you everything you need to know.
 Let’s dive right in!

-What is Email Tracking?
+What are Email Trackers?

 Most email tracking tools report on dates & times of events captured, and some report location as well.